English name: Siamese Leaf-toed Gecko (aka “Spotted Ground Gecko”)

 Conservation status and threats: Is common and widespread.
 No known conservation threats.

-Interesting facts: While our other geckos are found above the ground in trees and buildings at night, the Siamese Leaf-toed Gecko will be found patrolling the forest floor for nocturnal arthropods.
+Interesting facts: While our other geckos are above the ground in trees and buildings at night, the Siamese Leaf-toed Gecko is patrolling the forest floor for nocturnal arthropods.
 At times it may explore low tree trunks for food.
 Because of its more terrestrial habits, it lacks the lamellae (rows of narrow fleshy plates) under the toe pads that allow house geckos to cling to vertical surfaces.
 Instead, it has long narrow toes built for running.
 The “leaf-toed” part of the name comes from the paired toe pads on the end of each toe.

 Michael Cota, personal communication